Skip to content

 • Develop marketing and educational materials to educate the campus community on the guest registration process.

-• Serve in the On-Call/Coordinator on Call role by representing the Department of Residence Life and Division of Student Development and Campus Life (SDCL) outside of normal business hours.
+• Serve in the On-Call/Coordinator on Call role by representing the department and division outside of normal business hours.
 This generally includes, but is not limited to:

 • Maintain current understanding of University policies, procedures, facilities, and resources.

-• Respond to emergency situations as outlined in the Crisis 101 document.
+• Respond to emergency situations as outlined in the Crisis 101 (or any other applicable) document.

 • Provide appropriate support and follow-up to students and staff involved in emergency situations.

-• Document emergency situations through the online Incident Report.
+• Document emergency situations through the appropriate online Incident Reports.

 • Maintain communication with the Director of Residence Life and/or Director of Student Conduct to keep them informed of emergency situations as appropriate.